zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/create-project/create-project.md

 ## Task 1: Create a Project for a Visual Application

 As someone who creates a project, you'll automatically become the project's owner, responsible for project management.
-For the purposes of this tutorial, we'll assume that you're also the developer who will create the HR web application.
+For the purposes of this workshop, we'll assume that you're also the developer who will create the HR web application.

 1. On VB Studio's Organization page, click the **Projects** tab, then click **\+ Create**.